SermetPekin/dotenv/README.md

 ## Installation

 Since `dotenv` is a header-only library, there's no need to compile or link any external files.
-Simply download or clone this repository and include `dotenv.hpp` in your project.
+Simply download or clone this repository and include `dotenv.h` in your project.

 ## Usage

-To use `dotenv`, include the `dotenv.hpp` header file in your C++ project.
+To use `dotenv`, include the `dotenv.h` header file in your C++ project.
 Here’s a quick example.

 ### Example `.env` File